J.D. Davis Preview, Player Props: Giants vs. Reds

 - The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in MLB.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.74).
+- The Reds have a 4.74 team ERA that ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to give up 183 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- The Reds surrender the fourth-most home runs in baseball (183 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.